-You’re home after hours of work, turns on Wi-Fi in your phone and wait – but nothing happens!
+Android WiFi connection failure problem is very common among Android users.
+You’re home after hours of work, turns on WiFi on your phone and wait but nothing happens!
 You have tried turning it off and turning it on again, and there’s no change.
 That sounds pathetic, right?
 Well, do not worry.
 You are not the only one who has encountered these WiFi connection failure issues in Android.

 It’s good to see the action before doing anything.
 So, before we tell you the solution, we will find out reasons for those issues.
 Shall we start, then?

 Problem #1 – Android isn’t able to Scan WiFi Network

 You would have come across this issue often.
 Let’s look at the possible reasons first.

 There can be a wide variety of reasons as to why your Android phone cannot detect an existing network, as follows.
 Some scenarios can’t be overcome.
 However, in possible situations, we have mentioned the working solutions as well.

 - Difference in WiFi Frequency Band